mehrdadmahdian/php-workflow-core/README.md

     composer require mehrdadmahdian/php-workflow-core
 ```

-to access to library feature, this namespace should be used: `Escherchia\PhpWorkflowCore`
+to access to library feature, this namespace should be used: `MehrdadMahdian\PhpWorkflowCore`

 <!-- USAGE EXAMPLES -->
 # Usage